databrickslabs/dbx/docs/guides/python/python_quickstart.md

 As you can see, we don't add any package to the `libraries` section of the job.
 This is not required, since `dbx` by default will automatically build and add the core package to the tasks definitions.

 You might also notice that there is a file reference on the highlighted line.
-Please learn more about path referencing [here]().
+Please learn more about file referencing [here](../../features/file_references.md).
 As of now, think of a file reference as a mechanism that allows you to upload local files to the Databricks workspace in automated fashion and properly resolve them in the workflow definition.